opentx/opentx.github.io/screens-taranis.md

 group:
 ---
 {% include JB/setup %}
-These start screens are checked by the OpenTX team and work well in the Taranis.
+These start screens are checked by the OpenTX team and work well in the Taranis X9D, X9D+ and X9E.
 Click to download those that you want.
 Then use Companion to load the image to your radio along with the firmware.

 <ul>
 {% for pic in site.data.screens-taranis %}